catdieval/user-workflow-and-user-stories/user-story-1.md

 - Repeat the process for other types of charts.
 The figure files will have names like "lines plot", "scatter plot", "lines+markers plot", "bar plot".

+### Creation of listofcharttypes.js file inside the lib folder

 - [ ] Inside the lib folder create a listofcharttypes.js file.

 - [ ] Go to listofcharttypes.js and declare an array chartarray containing objects with the keys "type", "mode" and "name".